 |15.||Panasonic GM1||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-U Typ 113 does not offer wifi capability.
+In contrast, the X-U Typ 113 does not provide wifi capability.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the X-U Typ 113 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X-U Typ 113 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is the Leica X-U Typ 113 better than the Panasonic GM5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.